The Fascinating History of the Audi Logo Design

 The Badge Through Bad Times

-While the Auto Union dissolved in the 1940s amidst WWII, the four rings stood resilient, symbolising Audi's fighting spirit.
+While Auto Union dissolved in the 1940s amid WWII, the four rings remained resilient, symbolising Audi’s fighting spirit.

 Surviving World War II